How Many Solar Panels Do I Need? Calculator & kWh Guide

 How many solar panels does the average home need?

-The average U.S. home consuming 10,500 kWh per year needs roughly 20 to 25 solar panels rated at 400 watts each, assuming a south-facing roof with 4 to 5 peak sun hours per day.
-Homes in sunnier climates like Arizona may need fewer; homes in the Pacific Northwest may need more.
+The average U.S. home consuming about 10,500 kWh per year needs about 19 solar panels rated at 400 watts each at 4.5 peak sun hours per day and 14% system losses.
+Homes in sunnier climates may need fewer; homes in cloudier climates may need more.
 Use your actual 12-month electricity bills for the most accurate sizing.

 What is the formula for calculating how many solar panels I need?